-5. Significant Accounting Judgments, Estimates and Assumptions consolidated financial statements.
+5. Significant Accounting Judgments, Estimates and Assumptions

+The Company's consolidated financial statements prepared in conformity with PFRS require management to make judgments, estimates and assumptions that affect amounts reported in the consolidated financial statements.
 In preparing the Company's consolidated financial statements, management has made its best estimates and judgments of certain amounts, giving due consideration to materiality.
-The judgments, estimates and assumptions used in the consolidated financial statements are based upon management's evaluation of relevant facts and circumstances as of the date of the consolidated financial statements.
+The judgments, estimates and assumptions used in the consolidated financial statement's evaluation of relevant facts and circumstances as of the date of the consolidated financial statements.
 Actual results could differ from such estimates.